 Intangible assets: groups: degrouping: overview

-Paragraphs 58 to 71 contain rules that cover the position where a company leaves a group and there has been an earlier transfer to it of assets on a tax-neutral basis.
+S780-S787 contain rules that apply where a company leaves a group and there has been an earlier transfer to it of assets on a tax-neutral basis.
 The rules are closely modelled on the CG degrouping rules, as they are aimed at the same potential problem.
 There is further background to these rules at CG45400 onwards.

 Divergence from CG rules